Michlalah Yerushalayim Linda Pinsky School for Overseas Students (Machal)—S. Daniel Abraham Israel Program

 Number of Students per Class

-Students live in cottages that house between 8-12 women, according to their size.
+Students live in cottages of various sizes that house between 8-12 women.
 They can request their own roommates in rooms of 2-3.
 Israeli students live in cottages in the same area.

 Availability of Private Kitchen Facilities